 The “Date range” option allows you to choose a specific date range to find search volume for a certain time of year or over multiple years.
 You can even compare two date ranges to see if search trends have changed over time.
 This option is a great tool to use to stay ahead of the game when planning and budgeting for your campaigns.

-Under the “Customize your search” option, select “Keyword filters to refine your results by average monthly search, suggested bid, impression share, and competition level to easily find keywords that will fit the specific needs of your goals.
+Under the “Customize your search” option, select “Keyword filters" to refine your results by average monthly search, suggested bid, impression share, and competition level.
+The Keyword filterswill help you easily find keywords that will fit the specific needs of your goals.

 Step 5: Add Keywords to Your AdWords Account